blueprinter 0.2.0

 Hand-drawn style embedded-visual renderer CLI.

-Turn SVG into sketchy SVG today.
-Rasterize to PNG / WebP.
-Mermaid input is supported via the external mmdc (mermaid-cli).
-The Markdown pipeline currently batch-renders embedded mermaid blocks and is planned to expand into a general embedded-visual compiler, starting with latex-render blocks for editorial cards, lists, and tables. draw.io direct input is planned.
+blueprinter renders structured diagrams (Mermaid today via the external mmdc, draw.io direct input planned) as hand-drawn raster images.
+The primary outputs are PNG and WebP; SVG output is kept as a debug-only intermediate so you can inspect the styling pipeline before rasterization.
+The Markdown pipeline currently batch-renders embedded mermaid blocks and is planned to expand into a general embedded-visual compiler, starting with latex-render blocks for editorial cards, lists, and tables.

 Installation